TiagoMarinho/Soph/readme.md

 		"cacheChannelId": "SEE NEXT STEP"
 	}
 	```
-6. Add a channel ID in the above `config.json` file for a chat your application has access to, so that it can use as a cache for the images.
+7. Add a channel ID in the above `config.json` file for a chat your application has access to, so that it can use as a cache for the images.
 Every image generated with the bot will be sent in this chat first.
-7. Create a file `Soph/src/artificial intelligence/serverlist.json` and add the address of your WebUI to it (usually `127.0.0.1:7860`), like this:
+8. Create a file `Soph/src/artificial intelligence/serverlist.json` and add the address of your WebUI to it (usually `127.0.0.1:7860`), like this:
 	```json
 	[{
 		"address": "http://127.0.0.1:7860",
 		"credentials": "login:password"
 	}]
 	```
+9. Run `node src/deploy-commands.js` inside Soph's root folder to register the slash commands for the bot.

 ## Running